 At 8h PM there will be a briefing mandatory for all riders.
 There we'll show you all important issues for next day.

-After that you'll take a good and local gastronomy dinner and then resting to the next day.
+After that you'll take a good and local gastronomy dinner and then resting at your accommodation to the next day.

 You have to be fit and being used to high-mountain weather conditions to face long ridings, bike-carrying between 30 minutes and 2 hours, long downhills... but you don't have to be superman or superwoman to come to Trans-Nomad!
 You just need to be fit an to be aware that you'll be at high-mountain and the weather could change in some minutes.